dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 To stop training at any time, you can press `Ctrl+C`.
 You can also restart the training again later using the `--resume` and `--epoch-start` flags, so you don't need to wait for training to complete before testing out the model.

-Run `python train.py --help` for more information about each option that's available for you to use, including other networks that you can try with the `--arch` flag.
+Run `python3 train.py --help` for more information about each option that's available for you to use, including other networks that you can try with the `--arch` flag.

 ### Training Metrics